jnicholsonapsu/Markdown-with-images/example/example.md

 ### Float an image to the left or right

-To wrap text around an image — text on the left, image on the right — you can't use CSS's `float:right`, as GitHub strips it.
+To wrap text around an image, you can't use CSS's `float:right`, as GitHub strips it.
 Use the HTML attribute `align="right"` instead:

 <img src="Face-smile.png" align="right" style="margin-left: 1em; margin-bottom: 1em;" alt="A smiley face on the right">